smile-plzz/better-now-showing/api/API.md

 ## 1. Video Availability Check API

 Checks the availability of a given video URL.
+Tries a `HEAD` request with a 6s timeout; if blocked, falls back to a minimal `GET` with `Range: bytes=0-0`.

 *   **Endpoint:** `/api/check-video`
 *   **Method:** `POST`